‘Potomac,’ ‘Martha’s Vineyard,’ ’Summer House,’ ‘The Valley,’ and ‘Vanderpump Rules’

-Rachel Lindsay and Callie Curry begin today’s Morally Corrupt with a breakdown of the news of the week (2:29), then move onto the Potomac season finale (19:03).
-They also cover Martha’s Vineyard Season 2, Episode 2 (37:02) before going over Summer House Season 8, Episode 5 (48:43).
-Then, Rachel is joined by Jodi Walker to discuss The Valley Season 1, Episode 2 (60:22), and end the show with talk of Vanderpump Rules Season 11, Episode 9 (70:10).
+Rachel Lindsay and Callie Curry begin today’s Morally Corrupt with a breakdown of the first reunion episode of Potomac (1:45).
+They also cover Martha’s Vineyard Season 2, Episode 3 (21:09), and conclude with Summer House Season 8, Episode 6 (30:23).
+Rachel is then joined by Jodi Walker to discuss The Valley Season 1, Episode 3 (32:54) and Vanderpump Rules Season 11, Episode 10 (53:43).

 Host: Rachel Lindsay